Eliciting ambiguity with mixing bets

-\cite{wakker2018measuring} propose indices of ambiguity attitude and perception based on matching probabilities \citep{dimmock2015ambiguity} for three mutually exclusive events and their pairwise unions. \cite{baillon2018balanced} show that their index is insightful under a wide range of ambiguity sensitive models.
-However, their index of ambiguity perception is not applicable for binary events. \citet{li2018trust} apply the method in a trust game and \cite{anantanasuwong2019ambiguity} to elicit ambiguity perception about different assets from a sample of investors.
+The most closely related literature uses matching probabilities \citep{dimmock2015ambiguity,baillon2015testing} to elicit ambiguity. \citet{wakker2018measuring} propose \emph{belief hedges} to construct indices of ambiguity attitude and perception based on the matching probabilities of three mutually exclusive events and their pairwise unions. \citet{baillon2018balanced} show that their indices are insightful under a wide range of ambiguity-sensitive models.\footnote{It is noteworthy, however, that theoretical results for the validity of belief hedges under second-order preferences are limited to events constructed as a mixture between the ambiguous event and a risky option with a vanishing ambiguous part \citep[Lemma~33,][]{baillon2018balanced}.
+Further, theoretical validation for variational preferences remains absent, except for the subset of multiplier preferences \citep[Equ.~15,][]{baillon2018balanced}.}

-Other work focuses on the revelation of dynamic information structures. \cite{chambers2018dynamic} discuss the truth-telling mechanisms for dynamic elicitation of subjective probabilities of a potentially information receiving agent. \cite{karni2017informationstructure} provides elicitation of subjective probabilities on the set of of arising posteriors in the dynamic context, which is also applicable for the ambiguity model introduced in \cite{karni2016theory}. \cite{karni2018mechanism} applies a similar approach for graded preferences \citep[see][]{minardi2015preferences}.
+Belief hedges have been applied productively in the literature. \citet{li2018trust} apply the method in an adapted trust game where the second player has an additional third option. \citet{anantanasuwong2019ambiguity} elicit ambiguity perception about different assets from a sample of investors by dividing the return values into three intervals. \citet{henkel2022experimental} experimentally investigates the ambiguity perception index after eliciting matching probabilities based on three intervals of temperature.
+Note that all applications relied on three events, where a single event (and its complement) would have been sufficient.

-So far, applied studies rely mostly on proxies for ambiguity. \cite{brenner2018asset} use the marginal distribution of intra day data, \citet{anderson2009impact} the disagreement between professional forecasters, and \cite{rossi2017understanding} the deviation between probabilistic forecast and realization. \cite{gallant2018does} employ a Bayesian approach in a structural model that features inter-temporal second order preferences \citep{klibanoff2009recursive}.
+While the \emph{index of ambiguity aversion} \citep[Def.~6,][]{baillon2018balanced} is applicable for a single event, the \emph{index of ambiguity-generated-insensitivity} \citep[Def.~10,][]{baillon2018balanced} requires at least three events.
+For a single event, mixing bets provide richer information by revealing the mixing interval and the mixing intensity simultaneously.
+As the standard Ellsberg urn draw is just a single event, the \textit{index of ambiguity-generated-insensitivity} cannot be validated in this standard setting.
+I provide empirical validation for the mixing bets indices by revisiting the Ellsberg urn.
+In many applications, only a single event is of interest (e.g., becoming jobless, bank default, regime change, nuclear war) and the construction of three mutually exclusive events is an unnecessary complication.